Safety for Cancer Patients during the Coronavirus Pandemic

 Personal Protective Equipment

-- Every patient and caregiver is required to wear a fabric face covering or mask while in the building.
+- Every patient and caregiver is required to wear a face mask (no cloth) while in the building.
+Masks will be provided, if needed.

 - All staff members wear a mask.